-Michaela and I both work outside the home to pay the bills—I work as a restoration project manager, and Michaela works at our local public library.
+We both work outside the home to pay the bills.
+Daron does habitat restoration for a community non-profit and Michaela works at our local library.

-When we bought the place in 2016, it was all degraded pasture land which was quickly being overtaken by invasive blackberries.
-Slowly but surely, I’ve been converting it to wetland, forests, hedgerows, and garden space.
+When we bought the place in 2016, it was all degraded pastureland that was quickly being overtaken by invasive blackberries.
+But Daron has been steadily converting it to wetland, forests, hedgerows, and garden space.